h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_azure_dbc.rst

     .. figure:: ../images/databricks_cluster_creation.png
         :alt: Example of configured cluster ready to be started

-5. Create Python notebook and attach it to the created cluster.
+5. Create a Python notebook and attach it to the created cluster.
 To start ``H2OContext``, the init part of the notebook should be:

     .. code:: python